niallkehoe/kalshi-rust/README.md

 However any user of this library can build a rust trading bot using this library if they wish!

-Every function present in the library wraps around the [Kalshi Trading API](https://trading-api.readme.io/reference/getting-started).
+Every function present in the library wraps around the Kalshi Trading API

 #### HTTP Feature Table